romeOz/docker-mysql/README.md

   romeoz/docker-mysql
 ```

-This will make sure that the data stored in the database is not lost when the image is stopped and started again.
+This will make sure that the data stored in the database is not lost when the container is stopped and started again.

 Backuping
 -------------------